jina-ai/jina/docs/concepts/executor/serve.md

             doc.text = 'I am coming from the first version of MyExecutor'
 ```

-We build a Flow and expose it:
+Build a Flow and expose it:

 ```python
 import os